What is the minimum age?

 What if I decide during the tour that I cannot continue?

 There is a sweep vehicle that follows the route.
 Move off the course and wait for the sweep vehicle or stop at any of the official water points.

 What are the cut-off times?

-The cut-off is 15:00 for MTB Events and 16:00 for the Road Races at the Festival Grounds.
-After that time the finish area will start to close down and roads will no longer be managed by traffic officials.
+The cut-off for both the MTB Events and the Road Races is 15:00 at the Knysna High School sports field.
+After that time, the finish area will start to close down and roads will no longer be managed by traffic officials.

 What happens to me if I am in an accident?